 - A knack for reading between the lines

-- Keep the contract period short, preferably less than twelve months
+- Keep the contract period short, preferably less than 12 months.

 The views expressed are those of the author and do not necessarily reflect the views of the publisher.